aid2e/Closure-Test-2/README.md

 # TO DO

-Convert the optimization loop into Scheduler.
+* Convert the optimization loop into Scheduler.
 Use a scheduler which automatically checks if trails are completed in a fixed interval of time and submits subsequent trails.
+* Create a flag to run "one Execution" for each design point returning all the objectives instead of running M executions (jobs) corresponding to M objectives